plantbreeding/BrAPI/Specification/GeneralInfo/Asychronous_Processing.md

 + GET /allelematrix-search
 + POST /allelematrix-search

-If a search call has an asynchronous implementation, then the `asynchstatus` object in `metadata` must be populated.
+If a search call has an asynchronous implementation, then the `asynchStatus` object in `metadata` must be populated.
-+ The `asynchid` (required) key will contain an id that will be used in additional polling status calls.
++ The `asynchId` (required) key will contain an id that will be used in additional polling status calls.
 + The `status` (required) key will contain one of the following possible states with the specified meanings:
     + PENDING: The background process has not started to work on the job;
     + INPROCESS: The background process is working on the job;